 - Calculate Half-Life: Know how to calculate half-life for different elements and substances.
 The formula helps estimate decay rates.

-- Units of Energy and Power: Familiarize yourself with units of energy and power, such as watts, calories, BTUs, kilowatt hours, and efficiency.
+- Recognize Units of Energy and Power: Familiarize yourself with units of energy and power, such as watts, calories, BTUs, kilowatt hours, and efficiency.

 Frequently Asked Questions (FAQs)